kukshtel-pavel/learn_programming/README.md

 # learn_programming
-# If you want to know how to learn to program - you just must program!!!!!!
+# If you want  to start to program - just start to program :-) !!!